mallick1126/ArenaGame/Readme.md

-# Java Arena Battle Game
+# Java dev.program.Arena.Arena Battle Game

 This is a simple Java project that simulates a battle between two players in an arena.
 The players fight using dice rolls, where the attack and defense strength are influenced by random dice rolls.
 The winner is the player who remains alive after the battle.